From Soil Data to Decisions: Building Stronger Soil Information Systems for Agricultural Transformation in Africa

 Food insecurity remains one of the region’s most pressing challenges.
 At the same time, significant public funding continues to flow into agricultural support programmes, particularly fertilizer subsidies without always delivering proportional improvements in productivity.

-Participants heard that globally, public support to agrifood systems amounts to approximately USD 650 billion annually, yet a large proportion remains inefficient or creates unintended environmental and market distortions.
+Addressing the workshop, Dr Joshua Gill, Senior Economist for Agriculture and Food Global Practice at the World Bank, shared that, globally, public support to agrifood systems amounts to approximately USD 650 billion annually, yet a large proportion remains inefficient or creates unintended environmental and market distortions.

-A major reason identified during the workshop: decisions are still too often made without reliable, accessible and actionable soil information.
+In many countries, fertiliser support programmes have improved access but have not consistently translated into healthier soils or stronger agricultural performance.
+A major reason for this was identified during the workshop: decisions are still too often made without reliable, accessible and actionable soil information.

 Reimagining Soil Information Systems

+One of the strongest messages throughout the workshop was that an SIS is far more than a database or a map.
 Presentations and discussions emphasized that effective SISs are shared national infrastructures; bringing together data, institutions, standards, analytical methods and governance frameworks to transform information into action.

-Support smarter fertilizer policies
+Supporting smarter fertilizer policies,

-Improve targeting of agricultural investments
+Improving targeting of agricultural investments,

-Strengthen advisory services for farmers
+Strengthening advisory services for farmers,

-Enable climate resilience and restoration planning
+Enabling climate resilience and restoration planning, and

 Participants reflected on a broader continental shift that has elevated soil health from a technical issue to a strategic policy priority through regional commitments and investment agendas.